 All schools, community organizations or workplaces, and sports facilities should establish a Cardiac Emergency Response Plan (CERP).
 Learn about sudden cardiac arrest, CERPS, and other resources available to guide you.
 Then, you identify the members of the Cardiac Emergency Response Team and start drafting the CERP based on your organization's resources and needs.

-Learn about sudden cardiac arrest and CERPs.
+Learn about sudden cardiac arrest, CPR, and CERPs at heart.org/CERP